Skip to main content

 Retry Configuration

-Configure how jobs should be retried when they fail.
-By default, jobs are retried up to 3 times with exponential backoff.
+Configure how tasks should be retried when they fail.
+By default, tasks are retried up to 3 times with exponential backoff.
+Set the retry option on your task definition:

 maxAttempts: 5,